isabelle-le/Splunk-selflearning/README.md

 #TODO: linux command code in another dir.

-# Step 2: Splunk Fundamentals 2 costs $2000.
+# Step 2: Splunk Fundamentals 2.
 Based on its PDF material, I will do self learning and continue posting my learning progress and lab practices.

 #TODO : to be continue.